logo

 • Trout, another low-mercury option

-• Shrimp, a good source of protein
+• Shrimp is a good source of protein

 • Light canned tuna, such as skipjack or tongol